 The Red Stag hunting season occurs during the rut—known in Argentina as the brama.
 The vast estancia is entirely un-fenced and hunters typically encounter several herds of deer throughout the day.
 Pairs of hunters are accompanied by one of our guides, with an intimate knowledge of the terrain.
 Guests will move to the chosen hunting grounds by a combination of trucks and horses and then progress on foot for the hunt.

-Hunters will stay in a newly refurbished house, close to the main estancia.
+Hunters will stay in a refurbish former ranch staff house, close to the main estancia.
 With wood stoves and a cozy living room.
 This simple but comfortable lodge is the perfect place to unwind after a day’s hunting.

 The estancia is located in the Collon Cura region in the province of Neuquen, 40 miles from San Martin de Los Andes and 80 miles from Bariloche, the largest city in southwestern Argentina.